 The project will protect the area's unique biodiversity and restore degraded lands with cocoa and coffee agroforestry systems throughout the buffer zone around the Park.
 By working with small farmers and local communities, it will avoid more than 15 million tonnes of CO2 emissions over 6 years, mostly due to reduced deforestation.

 This project protects critical ecosystem services for local communities which rely on healthy, functioning soil and water for their survival.
 The Park also protects cloud forests and the headwaters of the Huallaga and Ucayali rivers, providing clean water, halting soil erosion, maintaining fertile soils.
 Cordillera Azul National Park is also home to indigenous populations that have chosen to remain in voluntary isolation.
 The protection of these populations and their choices is central to the project.

 The project encourages local communities to restore degraded land by creating sustainable agroforestry systems that combine food crops with sustainable cash crops, like cocoa and coffee, to support poverty reduction, in partnership with local farmers' cooperatives.
-Althelia, CIMA, their partners and local communities will continue to protect this rich landscape for generations to come.
+The Althelia Climate Fund, CIMA, their partners and local communities will continue to protect this rich landscape for generations to come.